craigthackerx/craigthacker-dot-dev/docs/index.md

 gh-repo: craigthackerx/craigthacker-dot-dev
 ---

 I'm a DevOps Engineer and enjoy providing modern solutions to age-old IT problems.
-I am currently working as the Lead Engineer for the Azure platform at [Tesco Bank](https://www.tescobank.com).
+I am currently working as the Lead Engineer, heading the Azure Platform team at [Tesco Bank](https://www.tescobank.com).
 I am always working in the usual topics DevOps folk are, such as:

 - Terraform
 - Docker/Kubernetes/Podman